uhasker/getting-things-done-in-next-js/src/chapter4/01-setup.md

 The `status` column will hold the status of the task.
 Additionally, the `duration` column will store the estimated duration of the task in minutes.

-Finally, it is good practice to always create a `created_at` column in every table, where we will stored the time at which the row was created.
+Finally, it is good practice to always have a `created_at` column in every table, where we will store the time at which the row was created.

 Let's create the `task` table.
 We can use the `create table` SQL statement to accomplish this.